suf102/Trading-strategy-backtester/README.md

 ### There are now three files in this backtester, the first is Backtester.py this contains the testing and metric producing code.
 In Momentum_Strategy.ipynb, I have implemented a time series momentum strategy taken from a paper on absoloute momentum.
 Lastly Trading_Strategy_Backtester, where I have implemented a few common strategies TA, just to showcase their actual performance.
 # Backtester.py

-This file contains the code that will run the backtests and produce metrics on the
+This file contains the code that will run the backtests and produce metrics the performance of the trading strategies.
+The Metrics that I have included thus far are, final returns, win rate, Sharpe Ration and Maximum Drawdown.
+It also includes two backtesters, the first of which takes the signals and has one sell to cash, the other has one sell and purchase US treasury Bills for one month.

 # Technical Analysis strategy tester